 There are many options with the WP Amortization Calculator that will let you customize it to meet your needs.

 There are currently 3 tabs within the WP Amortization Calculator settings, the first tab will have most of the settings for this tool, the second tab will have the generated report, email and PDF settings for customization.

 All Calculator settings will have pre-filled default values for you that you can certainly use as is however, you are free to change any field you wish.

 The Calculator Settings tab has several options that we will go over below:

 The Calculator Settings tab starts with choosing a Calculator Title.
 This will set the title of the calculator displayed on the front-end form for visitors noted below in the image as ‘Amortization Calculator’.

-Email Text – If you choose to enable email reports for customers, this is the text shown in the image above stated as Send a PDF report to your email?
+Email Text – If you choose to enable email reports for customers (located on the Report & Email Settings Tab), this is the text shown in the image above stated as Send a PDF report to your email?

 Email Label – This is the label that you will choose for the email field (displayed when the top check mark is checked).

 Email Error Msg – Error message when email field is empty or not an email address for the input.